SolaceDev/solace-dev-codelabs/markdown/mulesoft-connector/mulesoft-connector.md

 ✅ Configure a subscriber object
 ✅ Run the subscriber flow to receive the published events

-Positive
+> aside positive
-: For more examples on how to use the Solace MuleSoft connector checkout the [SolaceProducts/pubsubplus-connector-mule-docs](https://github.com/SolaceProducts/pubsubplus-connector-mule-docs) github repository.
+> For more examples on how to use the Solace MuleSoft connector checkout the [SolaceProducts/pubsubplus-connector-mule-docs](https://github.com/SolaceProducts/pubsubplus-connector-mule-docs) github repository.

 Thanks for participating in this codelab!
 Let us know what you thought in the [Solace Community Forum](https://solace.community/)!
 If you found any issues along the way we'd appreciate it if you'd raise them by clicking the _Report a mistake_ button at the bottom left of this codelab.